pharmbio/SphereDetect/README.md

 Here we present SphereDetect<sup>[1](#Ref2025)</sup>, an algorithm that automatically identifies the first spheroid section in a Z-stack by detecting when the spheroid comes into focus as imaging begins along the Z-axis.
 It works by finding the maximum change in FocusScore <sup>[2](#RefFocusScore1),[3](#RefFocusScore2)</sup>, taking this point as the starting point.

 ### Summary
 In the paper, we implemented SphereDetect inside a NIKON Job, detecting spheroids in a 384-well plate during acquisition <sup>[1](#Ref2025)</sup>.
 In this repo, we also provide solutions that work with a dataset that has already been acquired, either taking the folder with images or a CellProfiler <sup>[4](#RefCP)</sup> pipeline result as output.
-We will also provide the link to the original Nikon JOBS, for those who have access to such a system.
+We will also provide the link to the original Nikon JOBS for those with access to such a system.

 We have not extensively tested the algorithm across systems, but we expect that the method works best for images acquired by confocal microscopy.
 Any constructive feedback is appreciated!